fingon/lsadr/README.md

  - default routes, if any => wherever

-Linux kernel reservers 0, 253, 254, 255 for built-in use.
+Linux kernel reserves 0, 253, 254, 255 for built-in use.
 We use table
 numbers 1000+ (in a dynamic fashion).

 A more correct approach would be to handle all source prefix-specific